Xanthine oxidase: Clinical significance

 Xanthine oxidase is a superoxide-producing enzyme found normally in serum and the lungs, and its activity is increased during influenza A infection.

 During severe liver damage, xanthine oxidase is released into the blood, so a blood assay for XO is a way to determine if liver damage has happened.

 Because xanthine oxidase is a metabolic pathway for uric acid formation, the xanthine oxidase inhibitor allopurinol is used in the treatment of gout.
 Since xanthine oxidase is involved in the metabolism of 6-mercaptopurine, caution should be taken before administering allopurinol and 6-mercaptopurine, or its prodrug azathioprine, in conjunction.

 Xanthinuria is a rare genetic disorder where the lack of xanthine oxidase leads to high concentration of xanthine in blood and can cause health problems such as renal failure.
-There is no specific treatment, sufferers are advised by doctors to avoid foods high in purine and to maintain a high fluid intake.
+There is no specific treatment, affected people are advised by doctors to avoid foods high in purine and to maintain a high fluid intake.
 Type I xanthinuria has been traced directly to mutations of the XDH gene which mediates xanthine oxidase activity.
 Type II xanthinuria may result from a failure of the mechanism which inserts sulfur into the active sites of xanthine oxidase and aldehyde oxidase, a related enzyme with some overlapping activities (such as conversion of allopurinol to oxypurinol).

 Inhibition of xanthine oxidase has been proposed as a mechanism for improving cardiovascular health.
 A study found that patients with chronic obstructive pulmonary disease (COPD) had a decrease in oxidative stress, including glutathione oxidation and lipid peroxidation, when xanthine oxidase was inhibited using allopurinol.
 Oxidative stress can be caused by hydroxyl free radicals and hydrogen peroxide, both of which are byproducts of XO activity.

 Increased concentration of serum uric acid has been under research as an indicator for cardiovascular health factors, and has been used to strongly predict mortality, heart transplant, and more in patients.
 But it is not clear whether this could be a direct or casual association or link between serum uric acid concentration (and by proxy, xanthine oxidase activity) and cardiovascular health.
 States of high cell turnover and alcohol ingestion are some of the most prominent cases of high serum uric acid concentrations.

 Reactive nitrogen species, such as peroxynitrite that xanthine oxidase can form, have been found to react with DNA, proteins, and cells, causing cellular damage or even toxicity.
 Reactive nitrogen signaling, coupled with reactive oxygen species, have been found to be a central part of myocardial and vascular function, explaining why xanthine oxidase is being researched for links to cardiovascular health.

 Both xanthine oxidase and xanthine oxidoreductase are also present in corneal epithelium and endothelium and may be involved in oxidative eye injury.

 Inhibitors

 Inhibitors of XO include allopurinol, oxypurinol, and phytic acid.
-It has also been found to be inhibited by flavonoids, including those found in Bougainvillea spectabilis Willd (Nyctaginaceae) leaves (with an IC50 of 7.23 μM), typically used in folk medicine.
+It has also been found to be inhibited by flavonoids, including those found in Bougainvillea spectabilis (Nyctaginaceae) leaves (with an IC50 of 7.23 μM), typically used in folk medicine.